jmatzen/trace-client/README.md

 ### C

-Using C isn't quite as easy because it uses printf format to format the string, so all of the caveats that come with printf also apply, for example using %s with an integer value will likely cause a fault, or trying to format a floating point value with %d will give you incorrect results.
+Using C isn't as easy.
+C uses printf to format the string, so all of the caveats that come with printf also apply, for example, using %s with an integer value will likely cause a fault or trying to format a floating point value with %d will give you incorrect results.

 ```C
 TRACE_INFO("some.channel", "this is a test %d", i);